![]() |

 essential for getting a handle on the array of functions in the many

-packages contained therein.The inputs/
+packages contained therein.The inputs/10x_cellranger_filtered_triples/

-AGC would generate with Cell Ranger, where each sample has a folder, and
+closer to what AGC would generate with Cell Ranger, where each sample

-within that folder there are three files:
+has a folder, and within that folder there are three files:

 barcodes.tsv.gz